FaultyTwo/IC8255A-arduino-lib/README.md

 # IC_8255A
-An Arduino library for Intel 8255A, Programmable Peripheal Interface.
+An Arduino library for Intel 8255A, Programmable Peripheral Interface.

 For technical details, please refer to the [datasheet.](https://pdf1.alldatasheet.com/datasheet-pdf/view/66100/INTEL/8255A.html)